bigskysoftware/fixi/README.md

 <a href="#fxprocess"><code>fx:process</code></a>
 </td>
 <td>
-triggered on new content added to the DOM that is not filtered via the <code>fx-ignore</code> attribute
+fixi will listen for this event on the `document` and process fixi content found on or within the element
 </td>
 </tr>
 <tr>